 “Barking” Shark

-The draughtsboard shark (Cephaloscyllium laticeps) is a species of catshark that is found in the coastal waters of the eastern Pacific Ocean.
-When threatened, these species have been known to produce a kind of “barking” sound.
-The sound is produced after inhaling air and releasing it in an instant.
+The draughtsboard shark (Cephaloscyllium laticeps) is a catshark species in the eastern Pacific Ocean’s coastal waters.
+When threatened, they produce a unique “barking” sound by inhaling air and releasing it rapidly.

 How do sharks communicate?

-Sharks are known to communicate through body language, using movements of their bodies and fins to convey different types of information.
-Sharks use their fins, tails, and eyes to communicate with each other as well as to express their aggression and territoriality.
-Sharks can also communicate through scent, releasing chemicals into the water in order to mark their territory or attract a mate.
+Sharks communicate through body language, using their bodies and fins to convey information.
+They express aggression and territoriality with their fins, tails, and eyes.
+Sharks also release chemicals into the water to mark territory or attract a mate.
+Learn more about this fascinating behavior in our interview with Kimi Werner.

-While sharks do not make noise in the same way that many other animals do, they are still able to communicate and interact with their environment in a variety of ways.
+Sharks don’t make noise like other animals, but they still communicate and interact with their environment in various ways.